-Brake pads need replacing from time to time, especially over winter, as they pick up more grit and grime from wet roads and muddy trails.
+Brake pads need replacing from time to time, especially over winter, as they pick up more grit and grime from wet roads.

 In both cases, the pads wear down over time and will need replacing, probably a couple of times a year but this will be dependent upon use.

 So – how do you know when you need to replace yours?
 We asked Jenni Gwiazdowski founder of the London Bike Kitchen.

 "For rim brake pads (v-brake, cantilever, road), the time to replace them is when the teeth, or grooves, in the rubber, are gone.
 New brake pads generally have teeth, grooves, or some sort of pattern in the pad."

 If your rim brakes have become a little unresponsive, take a look at the rubber on the pads – if you can’t see any indents at all in the pads, it means the top layer of rubber has worn away and you need to replace them.

 If you have disc brakes, you will need to remove the wheel and pull the brake pad out of the calliper to be able to see how worn they are.
 Jenni explained: "Disc brake pads start out with about 3-4mm of compound [on the pad].
 They need to be replaced when there’s about 1mm left."

 She added: "Disc brakes generally stop working so well around this time [when you’ve got down to 1mm].